AGValdes/data-structures-and-algorithms/dotnet/DataStructures/obj/Implementations/Trees/README.md

 ## API
 Public Methods: Add(), Contains(), PreOrder(), InOrder(), PostOrder()

+# Trees Challange 16
+Write a method that returns the largest value in a tree.
+## Challenge
+Write a method that traverses a binary tree and returns the largest value in the tree.
+## Approach and Efficiency
+The approach I took was recursively calling my findMAximumValue in order to tranverse the tree.
+This approach has an efficiency of O(n) for Time, since we are visiting every node, and O(h) for space, h being the height of the Binary Tree.
+## API
+Public Methods:
+FindMaximumValue()

 # Trees Challenge 17
 Write a mehtod that traverses a tree using breadth-first traversal.